Necro-Coder/bloc_project/README.md

 you will find the basic installation for this project and the initial dependencies that I think are required for this project.

-This project is being completed on the Twitch Channel [NecroCoding](https://www.twitch.tv/necrocoding).

-For more information about the project and some explanations in Spanish about the basic project structure and architecture, check out the YouTube Channel [Necro Coding].

 ## Prerequisites

 - [Flutter](https://flutter.dev/)